akte-akte/eddiemonster/README.md

 # eddiemonster

-This project is for the entertainment of a 4 year old human being
+This project is for the entertainment of a 4 year old human being :tada:

 ## Project setup